niklhart/compphysiol/README.md

 * download file `compphysiol.mlxtb` from the latest release;
 * double-click on the file from within MATLAB to install the toolbox;

+To render the toolbox documentation searchable, call function `compphysiol_builddocsearchdb()` once after installation.

-* type `doc Computational Physiology Toolbox` to access the documentation.
+* You can then simply type `doc Computational Physiology Toolbox` to access the documentation.